 Of the home remedies for dandruff we have come across, this homemade dandruff shampoo takes the cake.
 It works great, is moisturizing, and simple to make!

 We like to try home remedies for dandruff because they save us so much money, and they work!

-A few weeks ago, my mother-in-law bought me some wonderful all-natural shampoo.
+A few weeks ago, my mother-in-law bought me some great natural dandruff shampoo.
 I loved everything about it: the scent, lather, and most importantly, how it made my hair feel!

 Naturally, when the shampoo ran out, I went to our local natural store to buy more.
-I was absolutely FLOORED at the price tag – $28.00 for just one bottle!
+I was absolutely FLOORED at the price tag: $28.00 for a single bottle!

-We absolutely cannot afford to pay that much for shampoo, so I left the bottle at the store.
-Then I decided to come home and try my hand at making my own natural, moisturizing dandruff shampoo.
+We absolutely cannot afford to pay that much for shampoo.
+So I left the bottle at the store and went home to try my hand at making a natural, moisturizing homemade dandruff shampoo.

 When I started making this recipe, I took a good look at the ingredients in the store-bought brand.
 I wanted to get my recipe as close to it as possible.

 Liquid castile soap – The base of my shampoo is a natural, liquid castile soap.
 I love liquid castile soap because it has a wonderful lather and rinses clean.
 It’s also made with oils that are very good for skin and hair.

 Shea butter – Next on my list was shea butter.
 It coats and protects hair and is rich in beneficial acids such as linoleic acid, stearic acid, and oleic acid.
 It’s been used for centuries to soften frizzy hair.